protontypes/LibreSelery/README.md

 ## Concept

-OpenSelery is a donation distribution system for free and open source projects.
-Donations are collected in a Bitcoin wallet that acts as a donation pool.
+Donations are collected in a Cryptocurrency wallet (currently Bitcoin) that acts as a donation pool.
-At each run, a constant amount of money is taken from the donation pool and distributed to the project's donors.
+At each run, a constant amount of money is taken from the donation pool and distributed to the project's contributors.

 It runs in continuous integration pipelines like GitHub Actions.

-OpenSelery is different from other funding solutions in a very essential way.
-**Money flows directly from the donors to the contributors of the project, without any middlemen.**
-Donation transactions are automatically handled by the continuous integration.
-Transaction details are published for transparency into the wiki of your repository.
+Donation transactions are automatically handled and transaction details are published for transparency into the wiki of your repository.

 The distribution is triggered by every push to your main branch.
-The money is then split between contributors based on a public and transparent metric.
+Donations are splitted between contributors based on a public and transparent metric.
 The metric can be configured per repository and is based on the following weights:

 - *Uniform Weight*: Everyone who contributed a minimum number of commits to the main branch is considered
 - *Activity Weight*: Everyone who contributed in the last X commits
 - *Service Weight*: Everyone who is part of the uniform weight contributed to an closed issue in the last X commits (not implemented yet)

-More weights are under consideration.
+More weights are under consideration and discussed publicly in the issue board of this project.
-It is a difficult and controversial topic, since the importance and amount of contributions cannot be measured in perfectly fair way.

 The amount distributed to each contributor is calculated from a sum of these weights.
 The money is sent via the Coinbase API to the public email address on the contributor's GitHub profile.